jdede/WarnAttachment/README.md

 etc.).
 See corresponding section in this document for an overview of file extensions.

-There is a lot of space for improvement.
+There is a lot of space for improvements.
 Feel free to contribute and send pull requests.

 Warning Message Extensions